Object Map

 Set Multi Values

-Set Multi Values attribute is used to initialize and set values for the multiple methods of the target object.
-Can be set conditionally as well based on the condition given.
+The attribute Set Multi Values is used to initialize and set values for the multiple methods of the target object.
+It can be set conditionally based on the condition given.

-The system will check if the value of the same name exists in the source context, and if so, will copy that value to the storage.
+The system check whether the value of the same name exists in the source context or not.
+If it exists, it will copy that value to the storage.

 Syntax